rikvanriel/kiwiclient/README.md

 * `_process_waterfall_samples(self, seq, samples)`: waterfall data

 ### kiwirecorder.py
-* Can record audio data, IQ samples, and waterfall data (work in progress).
+* Can record audio data, IQ samples, and waterfall data.
-* The complete list of options can be obtained by `python kiwirecorder.py --help`.
+* The complete list of options can be obtained by `python3 kiwirecorder.py --help`.
 * It is possible to record from more than one KiwiSDR simultaneously, see again `--help`.
-* For recording IQ samples there is the `-w` or `--kiwi-wav` option: this write	a .wav file which includes GNSS	timestamps (see below).
+* For recording IQ samples there is the `-w` or `--kiwi-wav` option: this writes	a .wav file which includes GNSS	timestamps (see below).
 * AGC options can be specified in a YAML-formatted file, `--agc-yaml` option, see `default_agc.yaml`.
 Note that this option needs PyYAML to be installed

 ## IQ .wav files with GNSS timestamps